erigones/esdc-docs/user-guide/gui/servers/details.rst

     * *Reboot* - Send an ACPI reboot signal to the virtual server.
     * *Force Reboot* - Immediately reboot the virtual server.

+    .. note:: If there is a pending configuration update, the server will be stopped first, then the server configuration on compute node will be updated, and finally the server will start.

 * **Stop** - Stop the virtual server.
 The virtual server must be in a *running* or *stopping* state.
 A subsequent modal window with following options will pop up:

     * Shutdown - Send an ACPI shutdown signal to the virtual server.